shoeffner/mthesis/src/models_and_methods.md

 locations which have a gradient pointing into the same or similar directions will be the winning center point.

-This sometimes leads to problems where the eye crop has some wrinkles, shadows, low eyelids, reflections on glasses, or other illumination changes.
+Sometimes the gradient method leads to problems where the eye crop has some wrinkles, shadows, low eyelids, reflections on glasses, or other illumination changes.
 @Timm2011 use an inverted Gaussian filtered image to calculate weights which should give the real pupil higher chances to be selected.
 The